gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-11/data-types.md

 ```javascript
 let noValue;  // The value here will be undefined
 ```
-also you can also explicitly set a variable to undefined:
+You can also explicitly set a variable to undefined:

 ```javascript
 let favoriteFood = "Candy";
 // Changed your mind
 let favoriteFood = undefined;
 ```
 ### Symbol
  The Symbol() function returns a value of type symbol, **Every symbol value returned from Symbol() is unique** .
-A symbol value may be used as an identifier for object properties; this is the data type's primary purpose.
+A symbol value may be used as an identifier for object properties, this is the data type's primary purpose.
  To create a new primitive symbol, you write Symbol() with an optional string as its description:
  ```javascript
 let sym1 = Symbol()
 let sym2 = Symbol('foo')
 Symbol('foo') === Symbol('foo')  // false, every one had unique value.
  ```
+> 💡 We use double equal `==` and triple equal `===` for comparison, we will see them more on the coming sessions

 ### Figuring out a variable's type in JavaScript
 In JavaScript, we have a keyword called **typeof** that returns the type of the variable